feedhenry/fh-fhc/doc/preview.md

 ## DESCRIPTION

 This command can be used to preview your application in your browser.
+By default, the 'open' command is the default command used on OSX to open the preview url, otherwise 'google-chrome' is the default command.

+To set your default brower: fhc set browser firefox
+Or on windows: fhc set browser start

 ## EXAMPLES

-    fhc preview url mfLkParVTDcr80-uEk8OhEfT
+    fhc preview mfLkParVTDcr80-uEk8OhEfT